Social Emotional Development: Supporting children ages zero to three

 It is amazing how much children grow and learn in their first five years!
 Parents and caretakers may feel at times that they’re looking at and caring for a new little person every day!
 This is because your child is developing at an incredible rate- mentally, physically, and emotionally- gaining greater cognitive, language, physical and social emotional skills.
 These specified areas of knowledge or activity help your child gain independence.
-This is why social emotional development in babies, toddlers, and in early childhood is so crucial.
+This is why social emotional development in infants, toddlers, and in early childhood is so crucial.

 Social emotional development is the progress made by a child to manage their emotions and handle social interactions.
 High-quality interpersonal relationships are a vital part of this area of development.
 It is through relationships with parents, caretakers, and peers that children learn how to identify and regulate emotions.
 Relationships also teach children empathy, impulse control, and where they fit into and how to interact with the world.